vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

 ### Initial `kpack` Configuration

-A couple of things you will need before you get started: is have a code repository with compatible code (I'm using Spring Java in this case) and a container registry (I'm using Google GCR).
+Among the things you will need before you get started are a code repository with compatible code (I'm using Spring Java in this case) and a container registry (I'm using Google GCR).

-To make sure my kpack environment is all ready after following the install instructions above, I'll run `kubectl describe clusterbuilder default` and the output looks like this:
+To make sure your `kpack` environment is ready after following the install instructions above, run `kubectl describe clusterbuilder default` so the output looks like this:

 ```yaml